New York Gridlock

-The NY Gridlock is a professional women's ultimate team based in New York City which competes in the Premier Ultimate League (PUL).
+The New York Gridlock is a professional women's ultimate team based in New York City which competes in the Premier Ultimate League (PUL).
 The team joined the PUL for the league's inaugural 2019 season.
 Their stated mission is "to achieve competitive excellence on the field and equity in the sport of ultimate by increasing accessibility to and visibility of womxn [sic] ultimate players."

 Franchise history

-NY Gridlock Ultimate (NYGL) formed in early 2019, and is one of the original eight teams in the Premier Ultimate League.
-Their name is presumably a nod to the rush-hour traffic that's a common occurrence in their city.
+The New York Gridlock formed in early 2019, and is one of the original eight teams in the Premier Ultimate League.
+Their name likely references New York's common rush-hour gridlock traffic.

 The team would have played its second season in 2020, but the PUL cancelled the season due to the COVID-19 pandemic.

 Record

-In their 2019 season, NYGL defeated the Indianapolis Red 14–9, the Columbus Pride 17–10, the Austin Torch 14–12, and the Atlanta Soul 21–17.
+In their 2019 season, the Gridlock defeated the Indianapolis Red 14–9, the Columbus Pride 17–10, the Austin Torch 14–12, and the Atlanta Soul 21–17.
 They fell to the Raleigh Radiance 20–11.
 This record gave them a third-place finish in the league.
-In the league semifinals, NYGL again fell to the Raleigh Radiance, 19–18.
+In the league semifinals, they again lost to the Raleigh Radiance, 19–18.